Yaodad/Resibomo/README.md

 ## About the project

-**Resibomo** is a MERN web app for easy expense tracking!
+**Resibomo** is a website for easy expense tracking!
 It is a CRUD app where user can add items to a receipt-like list, with real-time updates on total amount and item count.
 Edit, delete, or use the filter feature for quick searches.
 Delete all items using "void" button.
 Plus, download your receipt list as a PNG.

 👉🏼 **Live Demo:** [Resibomo site](https://resibomo.vercel.app/)